 We work with groups of young people and students aged 8-19 from a wide range of backgrounds and in particular we specialise in working with hard-to-reach young people, including those with emotional needs, learning difficulties or problems with drug and alcohol abuse and offending behaviour.

 We offer a certificated programme 'Practical Environmental Skills', which covers: Bushcraft/ Survival Skills; Green Wood Crafts & Woodland Management and we can also tailor a programme to suit the groups needs.

-We also offer the John Muir Award in the South Downs National Park.
-Pupils can work towards both the Practical Environment Skills and the John Muir Award during their placement.
+Pupils can work towards both Practical Environment Skills and the John Muir Award during their placement.

 Our NCFE trained tutor Sean has worked with a wide variety of individuals and groups starting in 2005 and the Centre is proud to have played a part in each of each of these young peoples lives.
 We are now a provider of Alternative Education for Hampshire County Council.

 "Sean is an expert in getting the most out of the students.
 General attendance at school has improved and behaviour has changed for the better.
 The whole concept of "working" and being "treated as an adult" (the students words) has helped them immensely to become rounded, more mature students able to cope with school life."
 Head Teacher, The Petersfield School.